-You are eligible to work on campus in jobs not related to your research if you are are full time (see above) and have a valid study permit.
-Please note that you are only eligible to work during the dates you are a VIRS students.
+You are eligible to work on-campus in jobs not related to your research if you are full time (see above) and have a valid study permit.
+Please note that you are only eligible to work during the dates you are a VIRS student.

 Please visit the International Student Guide for an overview of working in Canada and obtaining a Social Insurance Number.

 If I have been granted a scholarship that exceeds my research period for more than 12 months, can I be admitted for the entire sponsored research period?

 We request that you provide a copy of the scholarship document to UBC Go Global along with your VIRS application form.
 If accepted, your Letter of Acceptance will reflect the actual length of your visit to support your study permit application.
 However, each VIRS registration is effective for a maximum of one year, therefore you must apply for a renewal of the VIRS registration and pay the renewal fee by the end of the first year of your visit.

 What type of funding is available to VIRS students?